upyesp/upyesp.org/content/posts/windows-terminal-colour-icons.md

   - Windows Terminal
 ---

-Adding icons and colour to folders and files is fun and improves the user experience in PowerShell.
+Adding icons and colour to folders and files improves the user experience in PowerShell.

 <!--more-->